Recursion and Divide-and-Conquer

 const strip: Point[] = [];

-for (const p of pts) {
+for (const p of points) {

 if (Math.abs(p.x - midPoint.x) < delta) {